Classic DP: Egg Drop

 times, which equals 3, fewer than the 7 attempts before.
 This is what is meant by the minimum number of attempts.

-In reality, if there were no limit on the number of eggs, a binary search approach would clearly yield the minimum number of attempts.
-However, the issue is that you are now given a limit K
+In fact, if there is no limit on the number of eggs, the binary search approach can obviously yield the least number of attempts.
+However, the challenge is that you are now given a limit on the number of eggs, K

-In such a scenario, you can only use a linear scan method, trying each floor from the bottom up.
-In the worst case, you would need to drop the egg 7 times, so the algorithm should return 7.
+In this situation, you can only use a linear scan method, trying each floor from the bottom up.
+In the worst case, this requires 7 throws, so the algorithm should return a result of 7.